 The Department Board

-To be officially registered for the course, the student needs to provide documentation from the place of internship, containing the following: 1) A few lines about the place of internship (what it does/works with).
+To be registered for the course, the student needs to provide documentation from the place of internship, containing the following: 1) A few lines about the place of internship (what it does/works with).
 2) A few lines stating what the student - as an intern - will be working with.
 3) Information about who the student's supervisor/mentor will be at the place of internship.
 This is for the student's own benefit, to ensure that there is somebody who is responsible for the student during his/her internship.
 This should include this person's formal position and contact details.
 4) The time-period in which the student will do his/her internship.
 5) This document needs to be signed by the student's supervisor/mentor or another responsible person at the student's place of internship.

 The course aims to offer the opportunity to develop skills in peace and conflict studies in a professional setting.
 The objective is to provide professional experience in the form of practical training that is relevant for professional work as an investigator/analyst at state agencies, NGOs (Non-Governmental Organisations) and international organisations.
 Furthermore, the course aims to provide an opportunity to develop a professional attitude towards employers and colleagues.